HautechAI/test-mj-api/README.md

 - 402 Payment Required: ensure your account has credits/quota.
 - 429 Too Many Requests: the script retries with exponential backoff; increase pollIntervalSec or try again later.
 - Different JSON paths: edit the *JsonPath fields in the experiment’s input.json; the harness is path-driven.

+Current API behavior notes
+- Provide Midjourney version as a numeric value (e.g., 7), not a string.
+- Speed parameter must be lowercase where applicable (e.g., "relaxed", "fast", "turbo").
+Omni reference does not require speed.

 Sample reference assets
 - Public/raw URLs assumed for experiments 2 and 3: